South Dakota Supreme Court

 Chief Justice David E. Gilbertson

-Chief Justice Gilbertson was elected to a four-year term as Chief Justice by the members of the Supreme Court in September 2001 and was
+Chief Justice Gilbertson was elected to a 4-year term as Chief Justice by the members of the Supreme Court in September 2001, was re-elected

-elections.
-Chief Justice Gilbertson received his undergraduate degree from South Dakota State University in 1972 and his Juris Doctor
+Chief Justice Gilbertson received his undergraduate degree from South Dakota State University in 1972 and his Juris Doctor from the University

 Justice John K. Konenkamp